 Jack said the worse thing he saw on the march was a Japanese guard bayonet a Filipino baby that was being held in the arms of its mother.
 He also saw the Japanese bayonet pregnant women.

+At one point, the POWs had to pass Japanese artillery that had been set up to fire on Corregidor.
+As Field neared the artillery, the Japanese fired on the island.
+A few minutes later, shells from Corregidor began hitting the Japanese guns.
 One of the shells exploded near Jack killing the Japanese officer who was directing the fire of the Japanese guns.
 A piece of shrapnel from the shell hit him in the leg and wedged itself against the bone.
 When his group was given a break, another POW gave Jack a mess kit knife that he had hidden from the Japanese.
 Jack used the knife to cut the shrapnel out of his leg.